jeanot1314/BeYourHero/README.md

 # Be Your Hero!

-Blabla this project is cool.
+Welcome to Be Your Hero ! project
+This project will give you a full gesture control of any virtual hero you like with a simple set of inexpensive devices using sensors.

 ## Installation

 These instructions are for Debian/Ubuntu based distributions.
-Please adapt the packages to your distribution if you're not on gjoizejgi
+Please adapt the packages to your distribution

 First, install the required packages: